feiyunzhou/fei/README.md

 1. You can create your database schema and restore database by executing following command
 <p/>     mysql -ucrm crmdb < src/main/db/dump.sql
 <p/>
-2. If you want to try 'offline' version of this CRM, you can check it out at http://localhost:8080/offline/home.html
+2. If you want to try 'offline' version of the service, you can check it out at http://localhost:8080/offline/home.html

 <p/>
 some users/password roles for the testing.